-Though published by the Women's National Farm and Garden Association, this bulletin included advertisements for Women's Land Army uniforms.
+Though published by the Woman's National Farm and Garden Association, this bulletin included advertisements for Woman's Land Army uniforms.
 Uniforms held a dual purpose: they were functional for farm work and also conveyed official status, as they made land workers easily recognizable to the public.

 Although many Americans initially held concerns that women would not be successful at farming, units across the country were so productive that farmers often requested the same women to return to work for the following season.

 Women who chose farm labor as their war work often had to leave families behind, as they stayed on the farms for the harvest season or longer.
 These women came from various backgrounds, ranging from college girls on summer break to married women with husbands overseas.

 Land workers performed a wide variety of duties at their individual farms, whether it was planting, harvesting, or caring for animals.
 This meant some women worked year-round, like those on dairy farms, while others dedicated portions of their time to seasonal farming.